Mullen-Zen/Karp/Documentation.md

 # KARP (.kp)

-## A fun little high-level programming language by Garrison Mullen following the work of Robert Nystrom's *Crafting Interpreters*
+## A fun little high-level programming language following the work of Robert Nystrom's *Crafting Interpreters*

 You should definitely give this guy some kudos if you ever get the chance; he rocks.
 Most of the work here comes straight from his [book](https://craftinginterpreters.com/).

+Interestingly, the sections' order follows that in which I added (am adding) their features to the interpreter.

 ## Section 0 | Introduction

 Welcome to Karplang, or Karp for short.
-Karp is a very simple (more nihilistic than minimalistic, as Nystrom says) high-level, dynamically-typed language with automatic memory management in the C language family.
+Karp is a very simple high-level, dynamically-typed language with automatic memory management in the C language family.

 A Karp snippet is found below: